btoll/benjamintoll.com/content/post/the_lpic1_101_gnu_and_unix_commands.md

 # Summary

-Continue your journey with the fourth (and last) installment in this titillating series, [On Studying for the LPIC-1 Exam 101 (101-500), Part Four](/2023/01/20/on-studying-for-the-lpic-1-exam-101-101-500-part-four/).
+Continue your journey with the fourth (and last) installment in this titillating series, [On the LPIC-1 Exam 101: Devices, Linux Filesystems, FHS](/2023/01/20/on-the-lpic-1-exam-101-devices-linux-filesystems-fhs/).

 # References

 - [LPIC-1 Objectives V5.0](https://wiki.lpi.org/wiki/LPIC-1_Objectives_V5.0)